Williams pear: US pear production

 In 1985, this variety represented 80% of US pear production while in 2004 it represented 50% of reported pear production, displaced primarily by the continuing growth of d'Anjou and Bosc pears, both winter pears more tolerant of cold than the Bartlett.

 While more pears are sold fresh in the US than processed, Bartlett pears are the primary choice for canned halves, puree, and most pear juice and nectar in the US, comprising about two-thirds of Bartlett production.
-Bartletts are traditionally known as the canning pear due to their "definitive flavor and sweetness," making them well-suited for many forms of processing.
+Bartletts are traditionally known as the canning pear due to their "definitive flavor and sweetness," making them well-suited for multiple forms of processing.

 Named mutants

-Several "sports" or mutants of the Williams pear have received United States plant patents:
+List of some "sports" or mutants of the Williams pear.

 Offspring

 For several decades, the Williams pear has been used actively as a parent in the production of new varieties:

 Distilled spirits

 The Williams pear is used in making both Poire Williams, a fruit brandy, and Belle de Brillet, an infused cognac.

-The pear is also very popular in western Balkans where it is distilled into brandy known as Viljamovka, similar to Poire Williams but often with higher alcohol percentage.

-Some producers of Viljamovka include an entire pear inside each bottle.
+The pear is also popular in the western Balkans, where it is distilled into a brandy known as viljamovka, similar to Poire Williams but often with a higher alcohol percentage.
+Some producers of viljamovka include an entire pear inside each bottle.
 This is achieved by attaching the bottle to a budding pear tree so that the pear will grow inside it.